newrelic/nr1-datalyzer/README.md

 take some sort of action on the generated charts.
 The default actions (add to dashboard, etc) would go a long way!!

 ## TODO
-- Embed in explorer for APM/APPLICATION, MOBILE/APPLICATION, INFRA/HOST, etc
+With Miguel's help:
 - embed params (account, fn, attribute, etc) in UrlState
 - add chart to dashboard
 - proper vertical scrolling for dimension picker and facet table
 - when small # dimensions, show attributes directly underneath

+With Design help:
+- lots of cosmetics!